10 of the most spectacular beaches in Malta, Gozo and Comino

-Whether you're keen on splashing around in the waves, spending an afternoon relaxing on the sand or enjoying a leisurely lunch of local seafood, here are the beaches to head to on Malta and its smaller sister islands of Gozo and Comino.
+Whether you're keen on splashing around in the waves, spending an afternoon relaxing on the sand or a picturesque rocky cove, or enjoying a leisurely lunch of local seafood, these are the best beaches to be found in Malta and its smaller sister islands of Gozo and Comino.

 Best beach for soft sand